 Meridian Library District is a member of the LYNX Consortium, sharing resources with Treasure Valley libraries.
 Most items from the Treasure Valley Consortium libraries may be placed on hold for pickup at the library location most convenient to the library patron.
 Holds may be placed online or by using the computers in the library.
 Once items on hold request become available, patrons will be notified via automated phone call or email.
 Patrons may have 5 items on hold or waiting to be picked up at any one time.
 Items on hold will be held for pickup for one week, and may be returned to any Treasure Valley Consortium Library.

-Items not owned by Treasure Valley libraries may be requested via Interlibrary Loan if not in high demand or new.
+Items not owned by Treasure Valley libraries may be requested via Interlibrary Loan if the item is not in high demand or new.
 Newer items may be requested for purchase at the library, for placement on hold if purchased.

 To place a locally owned item on hold:

 Access the library catalog or by clicking on the "Online Catalog" tab at the Meridian website.

 First, search for item.
 When viewing description screen, click on the button that says: "Place Hold".

 Enter your 14-digit library card number (no spaces) and your 4-digit PIN number (default is the last 4 digits of the phone number in your library account, unless you specified otherwise).